stefanpejcic/OpenPanel/website/docs/admin/settings/openpanel.md

 ```

 :::info
 After creating nameservers it can take up to 12h for the records to be globally accessible.
-Use a tool sush as [whatsmydns.net](https://www.whatsmydns.net/) to monitor the status.
+Use a tool such as [whatsmydns.net](https://www.whatsmydns.net/) to monitor the status.

-If you still experience problems after the propagation process, then please check this guide: [dns server not responding to reqeuests](https://community.openpanel.co/d/5-dns-server-does-not-respond-to-request-for-domain-zone).
+If you still experience problems after the propagation process, then please check this guide: [dns server not responding to requests](https://community.openpanel.co/d/5-dns-server-does-not-respond-to-request-for-domain-zone).
 :::